rust-lang/book/second-edition/nostarch/chapter12.md

 * The `Config::new` function definition

-The contents of *src/lib.rs* should have the signatures shown in Listing 12-13 (we've omitted the bodies of the functions for brevity):
+The contents of *src/lib.rs* should have the signatures shown in Listing 12-13 (we’ve omitted the bodies of the functions for brevity):

 Filename: src/lib.rs